leimao/CPP-Public-Header-Abstract-Class-Declarations-Example/README.md

-# CPP Public Header Abstract Class Declarations Example
+# C++ Public Header Abstract Class Declarations Example

 ## Introduction

-This is an example for showing how to use abstract class declarations in the public header file for hiding private methods and members.
+This is an example for showing how to use abstract class declarations in the C++ public header file for hiding private methods and members.

 ## Usages